 Pugs are alert and are good with children, making them good family dogs.
 They can also be good watchdogs.

-If you are thinking of getting a Pug, you need to know about the common health problems that may affect this dog breed.
+If you don’t have a pug but are thinking of getting one, you need to know about the common health problems that may affect this dog breed.

-Of course, not all Pugs will be affected by the common health problems as described below, but keep in mind that they are more predisposed to these illnesses.
+Of course, not all Pugs will be affected by the common health problems as described below.
+Just keep in mind that they are more predisposed to these illnesses.

 Pug Dog Encephalitis (PDE)

 One of the many pug health problems is “pug dog encephalitis”.
 PDE is chronic inflammation of the brain and is an inherited disease in Pugs, affecting Pugs from 9 months to 4 years of age.

 Initial symptoms include seizures, confusion, and memory loss.

 There are three forms of this disease: